farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 Pure Prompt Toolkit Way of Rebinding Keys
 --------------------------------------------

-There are 2 different sections on rebinding keys from Prompt Toolkit.
+There are 3 different sections in the Prompt Toolkit Official Documentation on how to rebind keys using the package.

 The first time it's mentioned is in the :doc:`prompt_toolkit.asking_for_input` document.: